tylim88/Firelord/README.md

 The API is like firestore API, same working logic apply to complex data type.

-if you try to use the original firestore field value, typescript will stop you.
+if you try to use the original firestore field value, the wrapper will stop you.

 ## 🐕 Opinionated Elements